-The 2011 results reflect our further focus on lower risk and, in particular, regular sustainable income.
-Income from the investment portfolio for the 2011 financial year was \$29.7 million (2010: \$31.9 million) inclusive of the IAG dividends.
-Cash yields were relatively flat with the Reserve Bank of Australia lifting the cash rate once by 0.25% to 4.75%.
-In addition many companies limited dividends to preserve cash or pay down debt.
-According to the US Federal Reserve the level of cash on US corporate balance sheets climbed to \$1.9 trillion.
-Additionally, one of Australia's best performing sectors, mining, offers a lower relative dividend yield than the overall domestic equities market.
+The 2012 results reflect a continued focus on sustainable income.
+Total income from the investment portfolio for the 2012 financial year was \$34.2 million (2011: \$29.7 million) inclusive of IAG dividends.
+Cash yields started the year at historical lows globally and continued to weaken.
+Domestically the Reserve Bank of Australia dropped the cash rate from 4.75% to 3.50%.
+Dividends were low, due in part to the "two-speed" economy.
+Australia's best performing sector, mining, offers a lower relative dividend yield than the overall domestic equities market.
+Consumer exposed business, in particular, had weak to flat earnings.
 Whilst investment income is down for the year, the income generated for the operating needs of NRMA and its Members was sufficient.

-In addition to the above income, the portfolio realised an \$8.3 million gain (2010: gain of \$10.2 million) for the year.
-A \$31.2 million gain from Travelodge formed an important part of the total return for the year.
+In addition to the above income, the portfolio realised a \$2.2 million loss (2011: gain of \$8.3 million) for the year.
+Total unrealised losses were \$5.7 million and were mainly attributable to Australian Equity, Growth Alternatives and Travelodge.
+Despite a \$12.6 million share of profit from Travelodge, NRMA absorbed a \$2.4 million in non cash revaluation and impairment losses.
 The level of gain or loss will fluctuate from year to year, and to a greater degree than income, reflecting the cyclical nature of share markets particularly over the last three years where volatility has been very high.

-Expenses relating to managing the portfolio were \$1.5 million (2010: \$1.8 million) which includes consultant fees, management fees, transaction costs, custodian fees and all associated operational costs in running the investment function at NRMA.
+Expenses relating to managing the portfolio were \$1.8 million (2011: \$1.5 million) which includes consultant fees, management fees, transaction costs, custodian fees and all associated operational costs in running the investment function at NRMA.

-In conclusion, the net gain from all investments, including income and losses plus equity accounted investments, and after deducting expenses was \$67.7 million (2010: net gain of \$47.0 million).
+In conclusion, the net gain from all investments, including income and losses plus equity accounted investments, and after deducting expenses was \$40.0 million (2011: net gain of \$67.7 million).